 Around the world, RAD exams are recognised for their quality, and each year, nearly a quarter of a million candidates across the globe choose to take their dance exams with us.

 We offer a wide range of exams and assessments to motivate and reward students of all ages and abilities.
 Our focus is on creativity and musicality, providing opportunities to progress and achieve.
 It’s not just professional or young dancers who take our exams; age is no barrier to success.
 At any stage of your life or career you can develop your fitness, musicality and artistry.
 Our candidates range in age from 2 to 60+!

-The RAD offers an internationally-recognised portfolio of examinations and assessments designed to encourage, motivate and reward students of all ages and abilities, outlining a progressive structure for learning and achievement.
+The RAD offers a portfolio of examinations and assessments designed to encourage, motivate and reward students of all ages and abilities, outlining a progressive structure for learning and achievement.

-Students may start with Dance to Your Own Tune (the curriculum for students from 2½ to 5 years), move up through the first Graded levels (Pre-Primary in Dance and Primary in Dance), and then into eight further Graded levels or six Vocational Graded levels.
-Students may move from the Graded pathway to the Vocational Graded pathway at an appropriate moment, they may study both pathways simultaneously.
+Students may start with Dance to Your Own Tune (the curriculum for students from 2½ to 5 years), move up through the first Graded levels (Pre-Primary in Dance and Primary in Dance), and then into eight further Graded levels and six Vocational Graded levels.
+Students may move from the Graded pathway to the Vocational Graded pathway at an appropriate moment and they may also study both pathways simultaneously.